Selected Exhibitions

 RAZE

-RAZE is site specific, meant to be demolished or disappear.
-The exhibition as a whole will feature a range of media, including sculpture, sound, and street actions.
-The installation of RAZE, is its antonym, "to build"; these actions go hand in hand.
-The action of being destroyed or erased, covered over or repurposed is more important than the object; it's the action that carries the cultural memory.
+RAZE is site-specific and meant to be demolished or disappeared.
+The exhibition will feature a range of media, including sculpture, sound, and street actions.
+The installation of RAZE is its antonym, "to build," and these actions go hand in hand.
+The action of being destroyed or erased, covered over, or repurposed is more important than the object; it's the action that carries the cultural memory.
 The installation will activate the space.
 The purpose is to create a situation that instigates a contemporary conversation engaging a diverse public.
-RAZE plays with the terms of permanence and supports cultural transference between public, industries, and genres.
-The exhibition begins as productions starts.
+RAZE plays with the terms of permanence and supports cultural transference between the public, industries, and genres.
+The exhibition begins as production starts.

 Image: Jeremy Blake, Winchester trilogyReynold Reynolds and Patrick Jolley; Tobias Bernstrup; Jeremy Blake; Carlo Zanni; Michelle Handelman; Claudia Hart.